Lecture 2

 Pseudoinverse Recovery of the Original Image with Noise.

-The small addition of noise is quite significant in the recovery threshold for reconstruction.
-Using a higher threshold for the singular values becomes important when dealing with noise in the signal.
-Previously numerical precision was the main issue, but now the measurement noise is the main issue.
+The small addition of noise significantly changes the optimal truncation threshold for reconstruction.
+Using a higher threshold for the singular values becomes important when dealing with noise in the signal: previously numerical precision was the main limitation, but now the measurement noise dominates.